ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/index.md

 Unless stated otherwise:

-* For each week you have to submit something self-contained, as weekly assignments are not meant to be connected.
+* For each week, you have to submit something self-contained, as weekly assignments are not meant to be connected.
-* You are free in choosing a programming language and environment as long as you can full-fill the task.
+* You are free to choose a programming language and environment as long as you can full-fill the task.
 However, programming has to be text-based.
-* An assignment concludes with the question about you own personal learnings and how you challenged yourself in that session.
+* An assignment concludes with the question about your own personal learnings and how you challenged yourself in that session.
-* You are allowed to work in groups for the practical assignments but each group member has to submit its own learnings.
+* You are allowed to work in groups for the practical assignments, but each group member has to submit its own learnings.

-As assignments and tasks are flexible you are equally responsible to get the best out of this lecture!
+As assignments and tasks are flexible, you are equally responsible to get the best out of this lecture!

 ## Final Exercise

 * The last exercise is mandatory to pass the class.
 * You are required to work on the final exercise for about **24 h**, meaning three days of work.
 * The project should refer to one of the lecture topics.
 You must come up with your own task.
 * You can also base your project on a tutorial from the internet.
-The result of the tutorial will not be enough however, you have to develop the project somehow further and make it your own.
+The result of the tutorial will not be enough though, you have to develop the project somehow further and make it your own.
 * The (hard) deadline for the final exercise is **February 29th**.
 * The official work period for the final assignment is Jan.
 16th - Feb.
 29th.
 The deadline for the final project is February, 29th.
     * The deadline for the final project is strict and for a late submission, I reduce 5% of your points per day.
-    * If you are sick within the official work period you can get a deadline extension based on a doctor's note ("Attest").
+    * If you are sick within the official work period, you can get a deadline extension based on a doctor's note ("Attest").

 ## Evaluation